 The Things you Should Know About a Black Pepper Allergy

-Allergies to black pepper do occur and if you are one of the individuals who suffers from a black pepper allergy than this article is for you.
+Allergies to black pepper do occur and if you are one of the individuals who suffers from this allergy than this article is for you.

-Black pepper can and does cause severe trauma to an elite group of individuals who have a sensitivity to it.
-For these individuals the ingestion, or even just the breathing in of, black or white pepper can have dramatic consequences.
+This spice can and does cause severe trauma to an elite group of individuals who have a sensitivity to it.
+For these individuals the ingestion or even just the breathing in of black or white pepper can have dramatic consequences.

 Upset stomach, inflammation of the urinary tract or inflammation of other areas of the gastrointestinal tract, headache, skin inflammation, swollen eyelids, shortness of breath, chest pains, sore throat, hoarseness, diarrhea as well as other complications can occur.
 Severe reactions have even been known to cause death in those adversely affected by the powerful properties of this common table spice.